coconutswallow/Guides/_resources/discord-login.md

 ## What if I am still uncomfortable with the login?

-All features of the site is optional.
+All logged-in features of the site is optional.
 If you do not wish to login, it is not mandatory.